Dollar weakens, yen at October highs after U.S. stocks slide

 “We expect rising inflation to keep the Fed hiking interest rates at its current once-a-quarter pace until the middle of 2019,” Capital Economics said in a note.

-The S&P 500 .SPX and Dow Jones Industrial Average .DJI weren't too far behind, both falling more than 3 percent.
+The S&P 500 and Dow Jones Industrial Average weren’t too far behind, both falling more than 3 percent.

 EU Brexit negotiator Michel Barnier said on Wednesday the parties had agreed on much of the withdrawal agreement ahead of a summit of the bloc’s 28 national leaders next week.